vcereced/push_swap/README.md

   </a>

   <p align="center">
-    Because simple graphics is not enougth<br>
+    The least amount of moves to sorting two stacks<br>
-    Project fdf of 42 school
+    Project push_swap of 42 school
     <br />
 	</p>
 </p>